paulodsn/vue-simple-boilerplate/README.md

 # Vue simple boilerplate
-This project have as objective to facilitate creating project with [Vue.js](https://vuejs.org/)
+This project has a unique purpose: turn simple starting a project with [Vue.js](https://vuejs.org/)

 ## Features
 - [SASS](https://sass-lang.com)